Perspective | It’s Prague on the Potomac, as we wearily wait for a shot at the vaccine

 “You didn’t even listen to them because everyvon knew everthink they said vas a lie,” she said, in an accent that gets more pronounced when she’s angry.

 Mom has admired all the American presidents, from Carter to Reagan to Obama, and believed our leaders because she trusted in the basic integrity of our democracy.
-My dad painted red and white stripes on our trash cans, and festooned their blue lids with white stars.
+My dad painted red and white stripes on our trash cans and festooned their blue lids with white stars.
 Same with the oars on our inflatable raft — everything was a canvas to display his patriotism in this new land of freedom.

 But now I hear disgust and hopelessness in their voices as they call from their home in California and tell us they’re on a list to get the vaccine, but they don’t know when and where or how they’ll ever get it.
 Both are survivors of cancer who have long been impressed with America’s health-care system, until now.
 They feel let down.

-It’s the same tone my Aunt Zdena used during her daily search for toilet paper when I stayed with her in Prague the 1980s.
+It’s the same tone my Aunt Zdena used during her daily search for toilet paper when I stayed with her in Prague in the 1980s.
 (A toilet paper shortage — sound familiar?)

 “Papir neni,” the clerks would say once we’d get to them, after waiting in a long line that we queued up for without knowing what it was for. (“If it’s a line, you get in it.
 You never know what they’ll have,” she told me.)

 “Good afternoon, we don’t have any appointments for the vaccine.
-Thank you for calling Walmart pharmacy, can I help you with anything else today?” said the pharmacist at the big-box store on the Eastern Shore of Maryland — one of many I called recently, testing a theory that vaccine appointments might be available in coronavirus-doubting rural areas.
+Thank you for calling Walmart pharmacy.
+Can I help you with anything else today?” said the pharmacist at the big-box store on the Eastern Shore of Maryland — one of many I called recently, testing a theory that vaccine appointments might be available in coronavirus-doubting rural areas.

 But they were gone there, too.

-Although they had months — at least 10 but probably around 13 — to prepare for a vaccine rollout that was swift, organized, equitable and efficient — the governments in our region, as well as across America are flailing.
+Although they had months — at least 10 but probably around 13 — to prepare for a vaccine rollout that was swift, organized, equitable and efficient — the governments in our region, as well as across America, are flailing.

 There’s plenty of blame to go around.
 The federal rollout was practically nonexistent and they’re not allocating enough vaccine to cover eligible Americans.
 But states should’ve been ready to create an accessible, nimble and singular system of appointments.

-“A month,” said Ben Daniels, 36, who teaches geography at the University of Maryland, Baltimore County, and finally got his vaccine Monday morning at Six Flags.
+“A month,” said Ben Daniels, 36, who teaches geography at the University of Maryland, Baltimore County and finally got his vaccine Monday morning at Six Flags.
 “It took a month of searching to find this appointment.”

 The soft open meant he didn’t wait in line once he got there, but at other mass vaccination sites across the nation, people waited in line for one, two and even four hours to get their injections.